Stress Incontinence Treatment in Boca Raton, FL

 Stress incontinence is a form of urinary incontinence that makes it hard to stop the flow of urine when pressure is placed on the bladder.
 This issue can cause feelings of embarrassment, limit social activity, and it may also affect a person’s romantic life.

-Dr. David Schwartzwald is board-certified by the American Board of Urology and specializes in testing and treatment for stress incontinence.
+Urologist David Schwartzwald, MD is board-certified by the American Board of Urology and has over 30 years of experience in testing and treatment for stress incontinence.
 Learn more about your treatment options for stress urinary incontinence and call (561) 939-0700 to schedule your appointment in Boca Raton today!
+You can also request an appointment online through our secure form.
 Our office is just a short drive from Delray Beach, Deerfield Beach, and Palm Beach.

 Most patients with stress incontinence tend to lose bladder control during physical activity.
 In some cases, however, bladder leakage can occur from pressure applied to the bladder while in a sitting or standing position.
 Most commonly, leakage occurs when: